flowdy/FlowgencyTM/README.md

 One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something computer pioneer and late technology critic Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
 To comply with them in their agnostic 24/7 dictate is idiotic, it is like having our children say what we are to do.
 Keep in mind, too: Your competitors never sleep, maybe since they suffer burn-out syndrome ;-).

-I hope you get more flow experience – hence the name –, because you can focus better on your work as you can focus better on your life.
+I hope you get more flow experience – hence the name –, because you can focus better on tasks in your work as you can focus better on challenges in your life.

 The concept in detail
 ---------------------